 Spray for ants if you notice nests near your pump.
 We receive hundreds of calls every summer because ants crawl up between electrical contact points which can kill power to the pump.

 Protect the electrical supply from disruption.

-Know where your electrical lines are buried and take care to not severe your electrical supply with any trenching or other digging equipment.
+Know where your electrical lines are buried and take care to not sever your electrical supply with any trenching or other digging equipment.

 Unfreeze your pressure switch.